nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

       The operation might take a few minutes.
       Wait until the progress bar reaches 100%.

    #.
-Obtain the list of images present in the device memory by running the following command:
+Run the following command to obtain the list of images present in the device memory:

       .. code-block:: console